rgmz/kingfisher/docs/RULES.md

   min_lowercase: 1           # Require at least 1 lowercase letter (a-z)
   min_special_chars: 1       # Require at least 1 special character
   special_chars: "!@#$%^&*"  # Optional: define which characters are "special"
-  exclude_words:             # Optional: reject matches containing any of these (case-insensitive)
+  ignore_if_contains:             # Optional: reject matches containing any of these (case-insensitive)
     - test
     - demo
 ```

 All fields are optional.
 If `special_chars` is not specified, the default set includes: `!@#$%^&*()_+-=[]{}|;:'",.<>?/\`~`

-`exclude_words` performs a case-insensitive substring check.
+`ignore_if_contains` performs a case-insensitive substring check.
 If any entry (after trimming whitespace) appears within the match, the match is discarded.
 This is helpful for dropping known dummy tokens such as "test" or "demo" that otherwise satisfy the regex.

+When this filter removes a match it is logged at the `DEBUG` level so you can see exactly which substring caused the skip.
+If you need to keep every match even when one of these substrings appears, pass `--no-ignore-if-contains` to `kingfisher scan`.
+The flag disables this post-processing step without changing the rule definitions.

 ### Example: Secure API Key